mehanig/Promises_ESTK/README.md

 ### How to use

+It can only be used with ExtendScript engine, targeting Adobe After Effects.
+(Other Abobe products not tested yet)

 Include `Scheduler` object in your file.
 Use it with global functions, accesible from your main script.